Sedley Baptist Church

 B. Qualifications

-For a person to qualify as a Deacon he must have first proved himself to be sound in doctrine, loyal to the practice and works of this church, a tither, pure in speech, and exemplary in deportment.
+For a member to qualify as a Deacon he must have first proved himself to be sound in doctrine, loyal to the practice and works of this church, a tither, pure in speech, and exemplary in deportment.
 The person must possess the practical and spiritual qualifications as set forth in the New Testament (Reference 1 Timothy 3, Titus 1, and Acts 6) and must have been an active member for at least three years.

 C. Duties